ripmemes/desk-reject-screener/README.md

 The terminal output prints the summary metrics first, followed by the specific diagnostic judgment for each error (the false positives and false negatives).

-Because this text stream is extremely long, it is highly recommended to dump the output straight into a file for review: python components/evaluate.py > output.txt.
+Because this text stream is extremely long, it is highly recommended to dump the output straight into a file for review: `python components/evaluate.py > output.txt`.